Separating from your partner is a highly emotional and stressful time.

 If there are no children under 18, divorce will be must easier.

-While you are waiting during the 12 months, it is a good idea to negotiate a settlement with your spouse, in relation to joint properties and your children.
+While you are waiting during the 12 months, it is a good idea to negotiate a settlement with your spouse, in relation to joint properties and your children, a divorce lawyer can help you with this.

 Children and Property Settlement